fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Package File

 NuGet bundles a project's build artifacts into a single `.nupkg` file for distribution.
-It includes project output, any auxiliary files (as configured by user), meta information, reference to other packages, etc. A single .nupkg file represents a distinct version of the package; that is, a new .nupkg file is created each time new version of a package is published.
+It includes project output, any auxiliary files (as configured by user), meta information, reference to other packages, etc. A single .nupkg file represents a distinct version of the package; that is, each time you publish a new version of your package, you create a new .nupkg file.

-.nupkg file is essentially an archive.
+As a format, .nupkg is essentially an archive.
 Get a .nupkg file and open it with WinRAR and explore what's inside for better insight.

 #### NuGet Package Schema